Bios-Marcel/baka/README.md

 mvnw compile javafx:jlink jpackage:jpackage
 ```

-On windows, the installer is a little buggy, as automatic reinstallation does not work.
+On Windows, the installer is a little buggy, as automatic reinstallation does not work.
-To update, a manual uninstall is required before installation.
+To update, a manual deinstallation is required before installation.